 For another taste of Italy, look to Schiava, whose wines are destined for summer fun.
 Schiava is grows mainly in Trentino-Alto Adige in Northern Italy.
 This red grape produces light-bodied wines with sweet aromas of strawberry, raspberry, rose, lemon, and a hint of smoke.
 Certain examples even showcase cotton candy aromas.
 In Germany and within German-speaking Alto Adige, you’ll find the same grape labeled as Trollinger or Vernatsch as well.
 With low alcohol, body, and tannin, plus high acidity, Schiava is ideal to serve chilled at the beach, poolside, or at your next summer barbeque.

 Dolcetto grows widely in Piemonte in the northwestern corner of Italy just below the Alps.
-This Italian variety ripens early than the more famous Nebbiolo and Barbera of the region.
+This Italian variety ripens earlier than the more famous Nebbiolo and Barbera of the region.
 Therefore, Dolcetto ripens well even in the coolest sites of Piemonte.

 Though the name means “little sweet one,” Dolcetto wines can be somewhat tart.
 Yet they are loaded with sweet blackberry flavors, along with notes of plum, black pepper, cocoa, and violet.
 Expect medium tannin, alcohol, body, and acidity from Dolcetto.
 Thus, if you plan to chill these wines, aim for the middle of the target chill zone.